 What is a plein air painting?

 The phrase 'plein air' is French.
 The French word 'Plein' in English means 'full'.
 So translated exactly, it means 'full air'.
-So a plein air painting is one that has been done while outdoors, in full, or in English we more usually say 'fresh' air.
+So a plein air painting is one that has been created while outdoors, in full air.
+In English we more usually say: “a painting made while outside in the fresh air”.

 - What a plein air painting trip involves

-- How a plein air oil paintings are different form other kinds of paintings
+- How plein air oil paintings are different form other kinds of paintings

-A plein air painter is always trying to make their equipment better, so no doubt my own will continue to change.
-I didn't start out with what's in the photo here.
-I also have a traditional easel I sometimes use for plein air work.
+A plein air painter is always trying to make their equipment better, so no doubt my own kit will continue to evolve.
+I didn't start out with what's in the illustration above.
+I also have a traditional easel I sometimes use for fresh‑air work.

-When the artist arrives at the location they want to paint, they'll spend some time, perhaps a lot fo time, deciding exactly where to stand.
-You might see them pacing back and forth trying to decide which is the best place to set-up.
+When the artist arrives at the location they want to paint, they'll spend some time, perhaps a lot of time, deciding exactly where to stand.
+If I've been before, either sketching or otherwise on a reconnoitre, then I know exactly where I intended to paint.
+It's no guarantee however – differences in the lighting or other things can affect whether a plan goes to plan!
+You might see artists pacing back and forth trying to decide which is the best place to set-up.
+It's not always a straightforward decision and it's not appropriate to explain here as this is an overview.
 Having decided exactly the scene they're going to paint, the painter sets-up their painting station.

 Paint – go home!